Home

 (1833-1865)

-Joseph L. Minard was born on June 20, 1833, most likely in Knox County, Ohio.
-He is strongly thought, but not absolutely proven, to have been the son of Solomon and Rachel (Little) Minard Sr. This biography is comprised of fragments of information about Joseph, but as so little of his life is known, more needs to be researched and discovered before his connection to our family is proven with more precision.
+This biography is comprised of fragments of information about Joseph, but as so little of his life is known, more needs to be researched and discovered before his connection to our family is proven with more precision.

-The Minards made their home near Somerfield in Henry Clay Twp., Fayette County, PA in 1860, with their sons.
+The Minards made their home near Somerfield in Henry Clay Township, Fayette County, PA in 1860, with their sons.
 Joseph worked as a day laborer.
 Sadly, their son Charles died on Christmas Eve 1862, just a few weeks after his first birthday.

 In 1857, when Joseph's father died near Jelloway, Knox County, OH, Joseph was named in a legal advertisement in a newspaper, naming all of Solomon's living heirs, as published in the Mt.
 Vernon Republican.
 The original today is found in Solomon's estate papers in the Knox County courthouse in Mt.
 Vernon.
-The clipping is seen here

 In another legal document in connection with the father's estate, Joseph's whereabouts were listed as "unknown," while the locales of all of his other siblings were spelled out in detail.

 It's believed that the Minards' home in Selbysport was close to the town of Addison, Somerset County, PA, then known as "Petersburg."
 Addison sat along the National Turnpike, also known as the National Road and the National Highway, our nation's first super highway.
 At one end of town was a toll gate and eight-sided toll-keeper's building that are preserved today.
-The unique building is seen at left, and is located within one-quarter mile of the cemetery where Joseph and Nancy later were buried.
+The unique building is located within one-quarter mile of the cemetery where Joseph and Nancy later were buried.
 It is the home of the Great Crossings Chapter of the Daughters of the American Revolution.

 When the federal census was taken in August 1860, the family (spelled "Miner") lived near Somerfield, Henry Clay Township, Fayette County.
 Joseph, age 27, is marked working as a day laborer.